-After listening to other advisers, a digital agency incorrectly thought it didn’t qualify for research and development (R&D) tax credits, and was missing out on valuable government incentives.
+After listening to other R&D advisers, a digital agency incorrectly thought it didn’t qualify for research and development (R&D) tax credits, and was missing out on valuable government incentives.

 MMT Digital was doing cutting-edge R&D, but not claiming R&D tax credits.
 But after a conversation with us, MMT kickstarted its claims process with ‘phenomenal’ results.

 By working with us, MMT unlocked a valuable source of revenue and also created a new culture of R&D that has seeped into every part of the business.

 MMT Digital came of age about the same time as R&D tax credits were launched in 2000.
 It was seemingly a match made in heaven – and yet, it wasn't making the use of the incentive.